tsantini/how_to_use_git/README.md

 ## Demostration: brancking and pull request in the master from the development branch, asking for revision

-## review of pull request, comments, request of modification, and approval
+## review of pull request, comments, request of modification, and approval; issue tracker

 ## Demostration: using the github on matlab